 Thanjavur is a municipality located in the district of the same name that consists of six sub-districts.
 Thanjavur rose to importance during the rule of the Chola kings, who saw fit to make it their capital.

 Thanjavur, the country’s centre of culture towards the end of the 18th century, maintains a reputation for being a hotspot for huge hordes of pilgrimages as well as thousands of tourist year in and year out.
 In the year 2009, there were reportedly 2, 00,225 Indian and 81,435 foreign tourist arrivals in this spiritual mainstay.

-The most visited landmark in the town of Thanjavur is the Brahadeshwara Temple, built in the 11th century AD by Raja Raja Chola-I, the distinguished medieval Chola King.
-Declared an UNESCO World Heritage Site in the year 1987, the Hindu God Shiva is the deity worshipped in the Brahadeshwara Temple.
+The most visited landmark in the town of Thanjavur is the Brihadeshwara Temple, built in the 11th century AD by Raja Raja Chola-I, the distinguished medieval Chola king.
+Declared a UNESCO World Heritage Site in the year 1987, the Hindu god Shiva is the deity worshipped in the Brihadeshwara Temple.

 The Saraswathi Mahal Library is located in the premises of the palace and is home to more than thirty thousand Indian and European manuscripts written on paper and palm leaf.
 Also inside the palace is the Rajaraja Chola art gallery.
 Inside the gallery, there is a huge collection of stone and bronze images ranging from the ninth to twelfth centuries.